Should You Use Student Photos Online?

 Many classes enjoy making videos and sharing them on their blog.

-This quick tip from Tony Vincent demonstrates how to use the inbuilt tool in YouTube to blur faces when necessary.
+This quick tip from Tony Vincent demonstrates how to use the built-in tool on YouTube to blur faces when necessary.

 Blurring Images